Tecmo World Cup '90: Gameplay

 Note that in this bootleg the official club names and logos are not used.

 Reception

-In Japan, Game Machine listed Tecmo World Cup '90 on their November 1, 1989 issue as being the second most-successful table arcade unit of the month.
+In Japan, Game Machine listed Tecmo World Cup '90 on their November 1989 issue as being the second most-successful table arcade unit of the month.
 In the United Kingdom, it was one of the top four highest-grossing arcade games during early 1990, along with Teenage Mutant Ninja Turtles, Super Masters and Line of Fire.

 World Cup '90 received positive reviews from critics upon release in arcades.
 Sean Kelly of Zero magazine called it a "fast and addictive" game.
-Computer + Video Games magazine gave it an 83% score, stating "Tecmo's latest is a really neat football game which combines excellent graphics and great gameplay to produce one of the best arcade football games yet seen."
+Computer + Video Games magazine gave it an 83% score, complimenting its graphics and gameplay.